MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

         Start-NAVAppDataUpgrade bc150 -Name "Sales and Inventory Forecast" -Version 15.0.34737.0
         ```

-        This upgrades the data and install the extension version.
 18. Publish and install 3rd party extensions.

+    Option one - upgrade extension code:

-    1. Upgrade the extension package to reference the base app and system app.
+    1. (optional) Upgrade the extension package to reference the base app and system app.

         1. Open the project in Visual Studio Code.
         2. Download the symbols.